apache/incubator-devlake-website/docs/UserManuals/DORA.md

 ---

-This document describes all things about DORA, why and how to implement DORA metrics with Apache DevLake.
+This document describes everything you need to know about DORA, and implementing this powerful and practical framework in DevLake.

 ## What are DORA metrics?
 Created six years ago by a team of researchers, DORA stands for "DevOps Research & Assessment" and is the answer to years of research, having examined thousands of teams, seeking a reliable and actionable approach to understanding the performance of software development teams.

-DORA has since become a standardized framework focused on the stability and velocity of development processes, one that avoids the more controversial aspects of productivity measurements and individual performance metrics.
+DORA has since become a standardized framework focused on the stability and velocity of development processes, one that avoids the more controversial aspects of productivity and individual performance measures.

 There are two key clusters of data inside DORA: Velocity and Stability.
-The DORA framework is focused on keeping these two in context with each other, as a whole, rather than as independent variables, making the data more challenging to misinterpret or abuse.
+The DORA framework is focused on keeping them in context with each other, as a whole, rather than as independent variables, making the data more challenging to misinterpret or abuse.

 Within velocity are two core metrics:
 - [Deployment Frequency](https://devlake.apache.org/docs/Metrics/DeploymentFrequency): Number of successful deployments to production, how rapidly is your team releasing to users?